-Think of alternative options – As some popular places can get busy on nice days, we also suggest you think of alternative options for places to visit within the National Park.
+Think of alternative options – As some popular places can get busy on nice days, we also suggest you think of alternative options for A Different Adventure in the National Park.

 Finally if you are out and about in the National Park always: